Critique and Crisis: Reception and influence

+Early reviews

-Carl Schmitt, who had already accompanied the work on the study with questions and answers, was asked by Koselleck to write a review after the printed version was published.
+Koselleck asked Carl Schmitt, who had already accompanied the work on the study with questions and answers, to write a review after the printed version was published.
 A short review appeared in the yearbook Das Historisch-Politische Buch (an erroneous excerpt was later used as the blurb for the Suhrkamp edition without citing the source).
 Schmitt categorized the study as a contribution to the "history of ideas in the style of Friedrich Meinecke".
 According to Mario Wimmer, with this comparison Schmitt had awarded Koselleck the "rank of world renown".

 Other early reviews were published by the philosopher Helmut Kuhn, the historian Christian Meier and the social philosopher Jürgen Habermas.
 This broad spectrum of disciplines of the reviewers alone shows that the dissertation was "neither only historically, nor only sociologically, nor only philosophically clearly identified", as was emphasized in the speeches at the celebratory event on the occasion of the 50th anniversary (an unusual honor for a dissertation).

+Critical reception

-In the critical reception, Koselleck's writing was often received as a frontal attack on the secular religion of the Enlightenment.
+Koselleck's writing was often received as a frontal attack on the secular religion of the Enlightenment.
 Within his conservative crisis theory, modernity is described as a time of decay.
 Using the metaphor of pathogenesis, he describes the beginning of the bourgeois world as the emergence of a disease within an originally healthy organism.

+Jürgen Habermas

-In his study on the formation of the bourgeois public sphere - Strukturwandel der Öffentlichkeit (1962) - Habermas took up many of Koselleck's historical references, But as early as 1960 (in an essay in Merkur), he questioned the central thesis of the book: that criticism established as indirect political violence necessarily triggers the crisis was not convincing.
+In his study on the formation of the bourgeois public sphere (The Structural Transformation of the Public Sphere, 1962) Habermas took up many of Koselleck's historical references.
+But as early as 1960 (in an essay in Merkur), he questioned the central thesis of the book: that criticism established as indirect political violence necessarily triggers the crisis was not convincing.
 By discrediting the "principle of public discussion as one of civil war", Koselleck failed to recognize the objective intention of the public sphere, which was not to moralize but to rationalize politics and later found its fulfilment in the form of the bourgeois constitutional state, through the institutionalization of the public sphere in parliament as an organ of the state.
 There is an inherent rationality in the developed market traffic between citizens that aims to transform political power into public power.
 The philosophy of history articulates "the idea of a feasible history", namely that people would take the historical process into their own hands.

+Caspar Hirschi

 The Swiss historian Caspar Hirschi sees the writing as a "prime example of historical-philosophical dialectics".
 Absolutism appears as the antithesis to the religious wars, the Enlightenment as the antithesis to absolutism.
 Koselleck wanted to convict the Enlightenment thinkers of blindness.
-His book is an attack with the weapons of the enemy; for he makes himself "the enlightener of the enlighteners, the critic of the critics".
+His book is an attack with the weapons of the enemy, for he makes himself "the enlightener of the enlighteners, the critic of the critics".
 "In the best Enlightenment manner, he combines epistemic criticism with a moral verdict": criticism has been "stultified" into hypocrisy.
 Koselleck stylizes criticism as a "monster of modern power", which for him is incompatible with realpolitik.